stevesch/stevesch-WiFiConnector/README.md

 Once you are able to properly connect and view your web page, over-the-air updates can be performed using the platformio.ini build configurations ending in "-OTA" (these are preconfigured to use the host name and optional password of "0000" specified in the platformio.ini file).
 Choose "Upload" to upload code changes, and "Upload Filesystem Image" to upload files in your data folder to the SPIFFS file system (if you have added such files to the sketch).

 ![OTA Upload Screencap](examples/minimal/example-ota-upload.jpg)

+If you receive this error:

+[ERROR]: Host WiFiConnector-Test.local Not Found

+Your router is not routing mDNS information.
+In this case, you can perform OTA updating by replacing

+upload_port = ${ota.esp_name}.local

+with your device's IP address, for example:

+upload_port = 192.168.x.yyy

+(where x.yyy are the digits from the IP of your device-- again, visible from the serial monitor if you attach USB temporarily and monitor the output).